-TEST PLANS Sample Clauses
+TEST PLANS Clause Samples

 TEST PLANS.
 The Supplier shall develop Test Plans for the approval of the Customer as soon as practicable but in any case no later than sixty (60) Working Days (or such other period as the Parties may agree in the Test Strategy or otherwise) prior to the start date for the relevant Testing as specified in the Implementation Plan.
 Each Test Plan shall include as a minimum: the relevant Test definition and the purpose of the Test, the Milestone to which it relates, the requirements being Tested; a detailed procedure for the Tests to be carried out, including: the timetable for the Tests including start and end dates; the Testing mechanism; dates and methods by which the Customer can inspect Test results; the mechanism for ensuring the quality, completeness and relevance of the Tests; the process with which the Customer will review Test Issues and progress on a timely basis; and the re-Test procedure, the timetable and the resources which would be required for re-Testing.
 The Customer shall not unreasonably withhold or delay its approval of the Test Plans and the Supplier shall implement any reasonable requirements of the Customer in the Test Plans.

 TEST PLANS.
 The Service Provider shall develop Test Plans and submit these for the approval of the Purchaser as soon as practicable but in any case no later than twenty (20) Working Days (or such other period as the Parties may agree in the Test Strategy or otherwise agree in writing) prior to the start date for the relevant Testing (as specified in the Implementation Plan).
 The Purchaser shall define any additional Tests to be included in the Test Plan for the approval of the Service Provider, such approval not to be unreasonably withheld or delayed.
 Each Test Plan shall include as a minimum: the relevant Test definition and the purpose of the Test, the Milestone to which it relates, the requirements being tested and, for each Test, the specific Test Success Criteria (agreed by both Parties) to be satisfied; a detailed procedure for the Tests to be carried out, including: the timetable for the Tests, including start and end dates; the Testing mechanism, including relevant tools and techniques being used; dates and methods by which the Purchaser can execute its own Tests (where relevant), inspect Test results or witness the Tests in order to establish that the Test Success Criteria have been met; the mechanism for ensuring the quality, completeness and relevance of the Tests; the format and an example of Test progress reports and the process with which the Purchaser accesses daily Test schedules; the process which the Purchaser will use to review Test Issues and the Service Provider’s progress in resolving these in a timely basis; the Test schedule; and the re-Test procedure, the timetable and the resources which would be required for re-Testing; the process for escalating Test Issues from a re-test situation to the taking of specific remedial action to resolve the Test Issue.
 The Purchaser shall not unreasonably withhold or delay its approval of the Test Plans provided that the Service Provider shall incorporate any reasonable requirements of the Purchaser in the Test Plans.
-TEST SUCCESS CRITERIA The Test Success Criteria for the Milestone Achievement Certificates have been agreed by the Parties prior to the Commencement Date and are set out in Annex 4 to this Schedule.
-For each phase of the Implementation Period, the Test Success Criteria for: each Test that the Service Provider must Achieve for the ATP Milestone or a Contract Performance Point (“CPP”) Milestone, are set out in Annex 4; and all other Tests shall be agreed between the Parties as part of the relevant ...
+The Test Success Criteria for the Milestone Achievement Certificates have been agreed by the Parties prior to the Commencement Date and are set out in Annex 4 to this Schedule.
+For each phase of the Implementation Period, the Test Success Criteria for: each Test that the Service Provider must Achieve for the ATP Milestone or a Contract Performance Point (“CPP”) Milestone, are set out in Annex 4; and all other Tests shall be agreed between the Parties as part of the relevant Test Plan pursuant to ...

 TEST PLANS.
-5.1 The Supplier shall develop Test Plans and submit these for the approval of the Authority as soon as practicable but in any case no later than 20 Working Days (or such other period as the Parties may agree in the Test Strategy or otherwise agree in writing) prior to the start date for the relevant Testing (as specified in the Implementation Plan).
+4.1 The Supplier shall develop Test Plans for the approval of the Customer as soon as practicable but in any case no later than sixty (60) Working Days (or such other period as the Parties may agree in the Test Strategy or otherwise) prior to the start date for the relevant Testing as specified in the Implementation Plan.

 TEST PLANS.
 The SI shall prepare Test Plans for all Tests set out in the Technical Specifications, including Technical Specifications Section 27 (Factory Testing and Inspection) and Technical Specifications Section 30 (Post- Installation Testing and System Acceptance).
 The Test Plans shall, at a minimum, detail: (i) the number and range of tests; (ii) the number and type of Failures allowed for acceptance for each phase of testing; (iii) performance measurement procedures; (iv) acceptance criteria; and (v) related requirements and conditions.
 The SI shall submit all Test Plans to the MTA for its review and approval on the schedule set by the Technical Specifications.